 Charles was preceded in death by his parents, brothers and sisters and by his son Jeffrey Alan Reid.

 He is survived by his wife of 71 years Frances McCain Reid and his daughter Sylvia Marie (Thomas) Shirilla of Struthers and daughter in law Dr. Jane Marlene Reid of Henderson, NV., his grandchildren Erin (Michael) Broderick of Struthers and Dr. David (Jillian) Shirilla of Kansas City, KA., He also has a great grandson Nathaniel Broderick.

 Family and friends may call from 11 a.m. to 12:45 p.m.
 Tuesday July 9 at the Fox Funeral Home 4700 Market St. in Boardman.
 Services will be at 1 p.m.
 Tuesday at the Funeral home with Rev. Dr. Rebecca Anne Kahnt from First Presbyterian Church in Youngstown.
 Interment will be at Forest Lawn Cemetery, Boardman.

 Family and friends may visit www.foxfuneralhome.org to view obituary and send condolences.

-To send flowers to Dr. Charles Lloyd Reid's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Charles Lloyd Reid, please visit our floral store.